swolekat/obs-youtube-playlist-title/README.md

 If you want to change the volume via the url you can append `&volume=num` where num is a value from 0 to 100 inclusive.

+If you want to show the video via the url you can append `&video=true`.
+The video will take up 100% of the browser.

 You'll then take this url and put it in OBS as a browser source.
 The size doesn't matter too much, but I'd just make it 1920x1080 in case of a long title.

 You may want to change how it looks.
 You'll need to know some css.
 There are two classes `.title` and `.author`.
 In the `Custom CSS` section of the browser source you can put your stuff here.